euyemura/myNotes/grounded-ruby/05_self_scope_visibility.md

 class C
   def show_var
-    @v = "I am an instance variable initialized to a string" puts @v end
+    @v = "I am an instance variable initialized to a string"
+    # if the above is there, it'll never use the other instance variable, lets try commenting it out.
+Doesn't make a difference
+    puts @v
+  end
   @v = "instance variables can appear anywhere..."